 2003: Wallin Farm is purchased (now known as the Swaner Farm), consisting of 107 acres and finalizing the Preserve's boundaries.

 2004: MJM donates a conservation easement on 35 acres of land on the north side of I-80, protecting it in perpetuity.

 2005: The organization's name is formally changed to the Swaner Nature Preserve.
 The Swaner Nature Preserve launches annual fourth and fifth grade field trips.

-2006: A Comprehensive Site Inventory is launched: The first formal, scientific assessment of the Preserve’s flora, fauna, cultural and hydrologic resources.
-The Swaner Preserve is chosen as the site for the re-introduction of the Columbia Spotted Frog, a species of concern in Utah.
+2006: A Comprehensive Site Inventory is launched: The first formal, scientific assessment of the Preserve's flora, fauna, cultural and hydrologic resources.
+The Swaner Preserve is chosen as the site for the re-introduction of the Columbia spotted frog, a designated sensitive species in Utah.

 September 2008: The Swaner EcoCenter Grand Opening.
-The organization’s name legally changes to the Swaner EcoCenter, encompassing the EcoCenter, Swaner Preserve, Swaner Trails and Swaner Farm.
+The organization's name legally changed to the Swaner Preserve and EcoCenter, encompassing the EcoCenter, Swaner Preserve, Swaner Trails and Swaner Farm.